-Aside from the Yaqona Ceremony, Fijians drink Kava often.
-It is a social drink.
+Aside from the Yaqona Ceremony, Fijians drink Kava often as a social drink.
 Local healers also use Kava for medicinal purposes.

 Men gather in a bure to drink Kava together.
 Alternatively, women drink Kava together in the house.
 Rarely will men and women drink kava together in villages.
 Non-segregation of Kava drinking is more common in Fijian cities.

-What are the different types of Kava Foot in Fiji?
+What are the different types of Kava Root in Fiji?

 In contrast, in Fiji, people use the roots separately.
 As a result, the main roots are Waka and Lewena.
 Fiji is the only place that uses Waka and Lewena to create different kava drinks:

 Waka is the lateral root.
 Also, it sits underground and forms a web extending from the Lewena.
 Kava created from Waka root has a higher kavalactone content.
-Also, it has a stronger, bitter flavour.
+As well, it has a stronger, bitter flavour.

 Lewena is the heart root.
 Think of it as the main root of the Kava plant – like a beet bulb.
-It is still underground, however is it one singular root – not a web of roots like the Waka.
+Although it too is underground, it is however one singular root – not a web of roots like the Waka.
 As a result, Kava created from Lewena root has a lower kavalactone content.
 Also, it has a milder taste and coloration.